 Using chatbots data analytics about customers’ experience and feedback, the hotel management can launch “data driven” marketing initiatives, define marketing “personas” on the basis of feedback, preferences, behaviours, payment methods and propose customized offers.

-- In room Virtual assistance
+In room Virtual assistants

 Vocal chatbots inside hotel rooms provide real time answer to customers’ requests, forward customers’ needs to the hotel staff, book services and program itineraries, suggest activities, anticipating customers’ needs through data analyitcs.